NerdPlayground/django-rest-template/README.md

 - Packages
     - Python Decouple - which connects the environment variables to the application
     - Psycopg - PostgreSQL database adapter for Python
+    - DJ Database URL - parses the database URLs into Django's DATABASES settings format
-    - DRF Spectacular - Sane and flexible OpenAPI 3 schema generation for Django REST framework
+    - DRF Spectacular - sane and flexible OpenAPI 3 schema generation for Django REST framework
 - Configured settings for;
-    - Environment variables;
-        - SECRET_KEY
-        - ADMIN_SITE_URL
-        - DEBUG
     - Database
     - Static files
     - REST Framework